financefileconverter/financefileconverter/README.md

 - Preserve all rows, columns, and descriptions
 - Support multi-file batch uploads
 - Produce files ready for Excel, CSV, QuickBooks, Xero, and other accounting tools
-- Run securely in your browser — nothing to install
+- Run securely in your browser with nothing to install

 ---

 ## Trusted by Finance Professionals and Industry Leaders

 > “I handle dozens of client files every week, and FinanceFileConverter has been a total game-changer.
 Upload, convert, done.
 No more reformatting headaches.”
-**Alina Petrovna** — Bookkeeper at ClearBalance
+**Alina Petrovna** – Bookkeeper at ClearBalance

 > “Fast, accurate, and secure.
 I can trust FinanceFileConverter with sensitive client data and get clean Excel files instantly.”
-**Daniel Braden, CPA** — Brightline Accounting
+**Daniel Braden, CPA** – Brightline Accounting

 ---